PrestaShop/prestashop-specs/core/back-office/Catalog-products-add-edit.md

 - **Meta description**: There is a placeholder: “To have a different description than your product summary in search results pages, write it here.”
 This data is displayed in the code of the page in the <meta name="description"> tag.
 If the field is empty, the product description will be used.
 A counter indicates the number of characters used on 160 characters recommended.
 A drop-down next to the field is displayed when there are several languages installed and enabled.
 It allows to choose in which language the field is displayed.
 Also, in the case of multilanguage, if an error occurs, then I must be warned in the message which language is problematic.

 - **Friendly URL**: This field is automatically field when you enter the product name.
 The spaces are replaced by dashes.
 A drop-down next to the field is displayed when there are several languages installed and enabled.
 It allows to choose in which language the field is displayed.
 Also, in the case of multilanguage, if an error occurs, then I must be warned in the message which language is problematic.
+When many languages are installed, if I fill the product name only for the default language, I want the friendly-url field to be automatically filled in other languages with the same content as in default language (<a href="https://github.com/PrestaShop/PrestaShop/issues/15936">improvement 15936</a>)

+- **Indexation by search engines**: Yes / No toggle.
+When set on Yes, the product is indexed.
+Otherwise it's not.

 - **Reset URL**: This buttons allows to reset the friendly URL field as it was before the last change.

 - **Information message**: Friendly URLs are currently disabled.
 To enable it, go to SEO and URLs.
 Friendly URLs are currently enabled.
 To disable it, go to SEO and URLs.
 SEO and URLs link is opened in a new tab.

 - **Indexation by search engines**: Yes / No. By default it should be on “Yes”.
 If set on “Yes”, the product URL is indexed.
-If set on “No”, product URL isn’t indexed.
+If set on “No”, product URL isn’t indexed. (<a href="https://github.com/PrestaShop/PrestaShop/issues/14317">improvement 14317</a>)

 - **Redirection when offline**: Dropdown with 5 options:
  1) **Permanent redirection to a category (301)**: When my product is offline, I choose a category to redirect to.
 This is a "definitive" redirection and therefore this parameter is saved in the browser cache and even when I reactivate the product, the redirection can still be effective until the browser cache is cleared.